enrightc/Gothams-Dark-Decisions/README.md

 **Accessibility and Usability Features:** Implementing accessibility and usability features can make the quiz more inclusive and user-friendly.
 This may involve optimising the quiz interface for screen readers, ensuring compatibility with assistive technologies, and incorporating features such as keyboard navigation and adjustable font sizes to accommodate users with additional needs.

-**Refactoring Code:** Instead of having three separate arrays for questions, they could be consolidated into a single array of objects.
-Each object can represent a question, containing properties such as the question itself, answer options, and other relevant data.
-When the user makes a choice, it can filter this array to display the appropriate questions based on their path (hero or villain).
+**Refined Tiebreaker Mechanism:** To enhance the user experience and provide a more definitive outcome, the current random selection method in the event of a tiebreaker can be improved.
+Instead of randomly selecting a character from the top scorers, the quiz could introduce bonus questions that continue until a clear highest-scoring character emerges.
+This approach ensures that the users final character alignment is the result of their choices, adding depth and personalisation to the quiz results.

 # BUGS
 ## Fixed Bugs

-### Title: Incorrect Access of Answer Personality Types
+### Incorrect Access of Answer Personality Types

-#### Issue:
-When clicking on an answer button in the first question of the quiz, both hero and villain personality types are being accessed, resulting in incorrect behaviour and progression through the quiz.
+**Issue:** Selecting an answer in the first question incorrectly triggered both hero and villain paths.

-#### Description:
-During testing of the quiz functionality, it was observed that clicking on an answer button in the first question did not accurately reflect the selected personality type (Hero or villain).
-Instead of distinguishing between hero and villain personalities, both types were being accessed simultaneously.

-#### Expected Behavior:
-When clicking on an answer button, only the corresponding personality type (hero or villain) should be accessed and used to determine the next steps in the quiz.
-This ensures that the quiz accurately reflects the user's choices and progresses accordingly.

-#### Steps to Reproduce:
-1. Access the quiz application.
-2. Start the quiz.
-3. Click on an answer button for a question that presents hero or villain personality options.
-4. Note that both hero and villain paths are triggered simultaneously.

-#### Investigation and Solution:
-1. Reviewed the `showFirstQuestion` function responsible for displaying the hero or villain branch question of the quiz quiz.
-2. Added jQuery's .data() method to attach the data property "personality" from the array to the button element.
-3. Addeed '$(this).data("personality") to the event listenter  to retreive the value property "personality" from the specfic button element that was clicked and store it in the personality variable to be used in the if/else statement.
-4. Tested the modified code using console.log toto verify that only the correct personality type is accessed, resolving the issue of incorrect quiz progression.

-#### Result:
-The bug related to the incorrect access of answer personality types has been fixed.
-Now, when clicking an answer button in the first question, only the corresponding hero or villain personality type is accessed, ensuring accurate quiz progression based on user choices.
+**Solution:** Modified the `showFirstQuestion` function and utilised jQuery's `.data()` method to ensure the correct personality type is associated with each answer button.

+**Outcome:** The quiz now correctly progresses based on the user's selected personality type, eliminating the previous incorrect behaviour.

-### Title: Hover Effect Persisting on Mobile Devices
+### Hover Effect Persisting on Mobile Devices

-#### Issue:
-Hover effect on answer buttons persists on mobile devices, leading to an inconsistent user experience.
+**Issue:** Hover effect on answer buttons remained active on mobile devices after selection and progressing to the next question, causing confusion.

-#### Description:
-During testing of the quiz application on mobile devices, it was observed that after selecting an answer and progressing to the next question, the last selected answer button maintained its hover appearance.
-This behavior was inconsistent with the expected behavior and caused confusion among users.

-#### Expected Behavior:
-On mobile devices, the hover effect should not persist after an answer button is selected and the user progresses to the next question.
-This ensures a consistent and intuitive user experience across different devices.

-#### Steps to Reproduce:
-1. Access the quiz application on a mobile device.
-2. Start the quiz.
-3. Select an answer by tapping an answer button.
-4. Progress to the next question.
-5. Note that the last selected answer button maintains its hover appearance.

-#### Investigation and Solution:
-1. Reviewed the CSS styles for answer buttons to identify the source of the hover effect.
-2. Added media queries to the CSS file targeting smaller devices (e.g., mobile devices).
-3. Within the media queries, removed the hover effect for answer buttons to ensure it doesn't persist on mobile devices.
-4. Tested the modified CSS on various mobile devices to verify that the hover effect no longer persists after selecting an answer.

-#### Result:
-The issue related to the hover effect persisting on mobile devices has been resolved.
-Now, when selecting an answer and progressing to the next question on mobile devices, the hover appearance of the answer buttons is correctly removed, providing a consistent user experience.
+**Solution:** Updated CSS with media queries to remove the hover effect on mobile devices once an answer is selected.

+**Outcome:** Hover effects on mobile devices are now cleared after answer selection, ensuring a consistent and intuitive user experience.

-### Known Bugs (unresolved)
+## Known Bugs (Unresolved)

-There are currently no known bugs identified.
+No unresolved bugs are currently identified, indicating the application is functioning as expected without any noted issues affecting user experience or quiz integrity.

 # TECHNOLOGY